kermitt2/entity-fishing/doc/build.rst

     This will install three sub-directories ``data/wikipedia/db-kb/``, ``data/wikipedia/db-en/``, ``data/wikipedia/db-de/`` and ``data/wikipedia/db-fr/``.
     The uncompressed data is about 34 GB.

-- Build the project, under the NERD project repository.
+- build the project, under the NERD project repository.
     With maven:
     ::
 		mvn clean install

     Some tests will be executed.
 If all tests are sucessful, you should be now ready to run the service.

-- run the service with
+- run the service with Jetty:
-    Jetty:
     ::
         mvn -Dmaven.test.skip=true jetty:run-war